日本語 English

 • Instructions to make safety the top priority provided directly to employees at Head Office during the opening address (simultaneously broadcast to all domestic sites)

-• Communicated safety instructions directly to employees at Head Office on Safety Day (broadcast pre-recorded video to all domestic sites)
+• Communicated safety instructions directly to employees at Head Office on Safety Day (broadcast pre-recorded video to all domestic production sites)

 • Broadcasting the President’s National Safety Week message across the Group as a whole (in Japanese, English and Chinese)